jdidion/atropos/paper/README.md

 Where <env> is either 'local' or 'cluster'.
 Note that the first time you run this it will download several Docker images requiring ~[XX] GB of disk space.

+All results will be placed in the 'results' subdirectory.
+Note that for the paper we tweaked the aesthetics of some of the figures and tables, but the data was left exactly as-is.
+Of course there will be some variability in the performance metrics, but the relative rankings of the tools should not change significantly -- please let us know if you find otherwise!

 # TODO

 * Update #4 with an estimate of the total disk space requirement.